The Nature of Technological Progress

 This entry is Part 3 of the Exponential series.
 In Part 2, I discussed how technology (or more fundamentally, information) grows exponentially.
 Here I discuss how technology is best understood as a neutral force.
 These ideas will connect with many of Bruno Latour‘s.

 Today, we live free of most natural dangers.
 Next year’s harvest looks good, and a person’s chances of being ambushed by a pack of saber tooth tigers have dropped drastically.
-On the other hand, modern society has created many more artificial dangers.
-Technological progress always seems to come at a price; for every great innovation, there comes the potential for that innovation’s misuse.
+On the other hand, modern society has produced many more artificial dangers.
+Technological progress always comes at a cost; for every great innovation, there comes the potential for that innovation’s misuse.
 With technology comes trade-offs.
 The good news is that these trade-offs can often be mitigated through careful design, legislation, and built-in countermeasures to prevent misuse.

 To offer one example of technology’s dualism, consider how smartphones simultaneously connect and separate people.
 Mobile phones allow us to speak with people halfway around the world, but only at the expense of ignoring everyone in our immediate vicinity.
 On buses and in airports, people immerse themselves in their own personal universes, shielded from the outside world by earbuds and glowing screens.
 Tech simultaneously distracts us from the environment while simultaneously connecting us more to it.